 As we developed this theme, it became apparent that we would have more fun speculating about building a small railroad ab initio.
 What would this take?
 How hard would it be?
 Most of all, how many cubic megabucks would it cost?

 A great many of them, as it happens.

-In an hour’s time, one cannot do justice to the entire railroad business.
+In the space of an hour and a half, one cannot do justice to the entire railroad business.
 In this made-for-local-cable-television program, we have cherry-picked topics in the interest of creating a story that should give the audience a taste, a sense, an inkling (have you ever inkled?) of the adventure of building a new railroad literally from the ground up.

 “You Want to Build a Railroad, Do You?” is many things, but a typical public television documentary certainly is not one of them.
 Think of this program as a somewhat one-sided conversation with a railroad industry old-timer who has seen much and is willing to both talk about the facts he knows to be true and express his own views and opinions.
 We are up-front about this, with a warning in the very opening sceneof the program.
 This documentary contains opinion, and some of this opinion may not sit well alongside preconceptions and beliefs erected from too many years of complacent acceptance of the status quo ante.

 Whether a tiny start-up, as we hypothesize in this program, or one of the massive Class 1 companies, in business since George Washington was a staff sergeant, every railroad must function within a tightly constraining array of existing circumstances.
 For example, the Staggers Act of 1980 set off an earthquake in the US railroad industry, stripping away protective and strangling regulation and forcing the railroads to do business more rationally.
 Today, this colors the landscape in which our new rail line competes with other transportation modes for business.

 We try to convey a sense of this in the story we tell.